omarperacha/ps4-dataset/README.md

 ### Extending the Dataset

+With the help of the community, we can continue to grow PS4 and ensure a high-quality, non-redundant dataset.
 To preprocess new samples to add them to the PS4, run the following to ensure non-redundancy against the rest of the PS4 dataset and the CB513 using the `ps4-rs` package:
 ```
 python extend_ps4.py <in_path> <out_path>
 ```